BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Old West Dinner Cookout in Yellowstone National Park: Our Review

-In 2021 we finally did an activity we had been wanting to do for some time: the Old West Dinner Cookout, put on by Xanterra, the concessionaire for Yellowstone.
+In 2021, we finally did an activity we wanted to do for some time: the Old West Dinner Cookout, put on by Xanterra, the concessionaire for Yellowstone.

 If you’re thinking about doing the Old West Dinner Cookout, keep on reading for more information.